Bronchitis: Treatment

-One form of prevention is to avoid smoking and other lung irritants.
-Frequent hand washing may also be protective.
 Treatment for acute bronchitis usually involves rest, paracetamol (acetaminophen), and NSAIDs to help with the fever.
 Cough medicine has little support for its use, and is not recommended in children under the age of six.
 There is tentative evidence that salbutamol may be useful in treating wheezing; however, it may result in nervousness and tremors.
-Antibiotics should generally not be used.
-An exception is when acute bronchitis is due to pertussis.
+Antibiotics are associated with fewer abnormal lung exam results, shorter illness duration, and overall improved health, but they also carry slightly higher risk of adverse side effects.
+A clear case for antibiotic use is when acute bronchitis is due to pertussis.
 Tentative evidence supports honey and pelargonium to help with symptoms.
 Getting plenty of rest and drinking enough fluids are often recommended as well.
 Chinese medicinal herbs are of unclear effect.

 Epidemiology

 Acute bronchitis is one of the most common diseases and the most common type of bronchitis.
 About 5% of adults are affected, and about 6% of children have at least one episode yearly.
 It occurs more often in the winter.
 More than 10 million people in the U.S. visit a healthcare provider each year for this condition, with about 70% receiving antibiotics that are mostly unnecessary.
 There are efforts to decrease the use of antibiotics in acute bronchitis.